 Triple C (Liverpool), hereafter referred to as Triple C, is committed to providing effective support and recognition to all staff.
 Supervision is a key part of individual performance management.
-All staff will have access to formal and informal supervision with their line manager.
+All staff will have access to formal and informal supervision with their line manager (this will usually be Triple C Operations Manager).
 In addition, staff will have access to a separate health and wellbeing supervision.